Rafael García-Herreros

-Early Years
+Early years

-Rafael García-Herreros Unda, son of a military man, Julio César García-Herreros and María Unda, was born on January 17, 1909, in the city of Cúcuta.
+García-Herreros, son of a military man, Julio César García-Herreros and María Unda, was born on January 17, 1909, in the city of Cúcuta.
 In 1923, at the age of 14, he entered the school of Santo Tomás de Aquino, in Pamplona directed by French parents, where he would finish his studies, in November 1927.
 In 1928 he was invited to enter the Congregation of Jesus and Mary, founded by Saint John Eudes; community that he entered on February 7, 1932; in 1944 he was ordained as a priest, officiating his first mass at the Church of Our Lady of Sorrows in Bogotá.
 Between 1934 and 1954 he dedicated himself to training seminarians in different centers of the country, an activity that he combined with a trip to improve philosophy in Europe between 1950 and 1951.

 Minuto de Dios Foundation

 In 1946 he began a career linked to the media: first on radio 1946 on Radio Fuentes in Cartagena and then, from January 10, 1955, and for 37 continuous years, on television, with his well-known program El Minuto de Dios.
 In turn, the construction of a popular neighborhood began in Cali and later, from 1957, and on land donated by Antonio Restrepo and Estanislao Olarte, near the Juan Amarillo river, west of Bogotá, the El Minuto neighborhood. of God.

-Since November 1961, at the initiative of García Herreros, the Millón Banquet has been held, with which many of the needs of the neighborhood are financed, which, as of September 10, 1965, became a parish and whose first parish priest was the 'el father 'García-Herreros.
+Since November 1961, at the initiative of García-Herreros, the Millón Banquet has been held, with which many of the needs of the neighborhood are financed, which, as of September 10, 1965, became a parish and whose first parish priest was the 'el father 'García-Herreros.
 He was also the one who founded the Museum of Contemporary Art (1966) on its grounds, supplied it with a station, a publishing house, a television programmer and a university, making it a true citadel.

 The scenography of the program consisted of a wooden cross with an inclined crossbar, after the image of García-Herreros, who in recent years wore a ruana over his cassock.

 The program has continued to be broadcast after the death, in 1992, of García-Herreros, maintaining the same scenery and the same sentence at the end.
 In 2005, the show celebrated 50 years of uninterrupted broadcasting.